top of page

 Dairy Allergies or Intolerance?

-You can still enjoy Banana Kiwi Breakfast Bowl (and my other recipes), simply experiment with coconut, cashew, soy or other non-dairy yoghurts to find one that provides you with the best tasty and consistency.
+You can still enjoy my High Protein, Banana Kiwi Breakfast Bowl Recipe (and my other recipes), simply experiment with coconut, cashew, soy or other non-dairy yoghurts to find one that provides you with the best tasty and consistency.
 Personally, I find a nice, unsweetened coconut yoghurt or soy to be the best dairy-free option, just watch out for any added sugars.
 And, if you are a whiz in the kitchen, you can even consider making your own yoghurt at home.

 I'm A Diabetic, Can I Still Enjoy This Recipe?